materialsproject/pyrho/README.md

 ```

 Here the plotting function slices the data using `[::4]` in each direction and filters out the data points below 0.3.
-This makes the final plot less busy, so we can examing the data.
+This makes the final plot less busy, so we can examine the data.

 ![chgcar_ex1](https://raw.github.com/materialsproject/pyrho/master/docs/_images/chgcar_ex1.png)